Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

  307         }
 ```

-You have to understand that one MSHR entry can tracks multiple
+You have to understand that one MSHR entry can track
-memory requests associated with the address handled by the particular MSHR entry.
+multiple memory requests associated with
+the address handled by the particular MSHR entry.
-Therefore, the first job needs to be done is registering the missed request
+Therefore, the first job needs to be done is
+registering the missed request
-to the MSHR entry as its target.
+to the MSHR entry as its **target**.
 Based on the type of the memory request,
 it might not add the missed request as the targets of the MSHR entry.
 However, in most of the cases, when the L1 cache miss happens,